cyberbotics/webots-doc/reference/charger.md

 accumulated.

 The appearance of the [Charger](#charger) node can be altered by its current energy.
-When the [Charger](#charger) node is full, the resulted color corresponds to its `emissiveColor` field, while when the [Charger](#charger) node is empty, its resulted color corresponds to its original one.
+When the [Charger](#charger) node is full, the resulting color corresponds to its `emissiveColor` field, while when the [Charger](#charger) node is empty, its resulting color corresponds to its original one.
 Intermediate colors depend on the `gradual` field.
 Only the first child of the [Charger](#charger) node is affected by this alteration.
-The resulted color is applied only on the first child of the [Charger](#charger) node.
+The resulting color is applied only on the first child of the [Charger](#charger) node.
 If the first child is a [Shape](shape.md) node, the `emissiveColor` field of its [Material](material.md) node is altered.
 If the first child is a